KaptajnFjaesing/sorcerer/README.md

 1. **Version Control and Compatibility for Multivariate Models**: Sorcerer introduces a model version control approach inspired by PyMC's model builder, but adapted to work with the multivariate time series cases that PyMC's original class does not handle.

-2. **Novel Approach to Shared Seasonalities**: Sorcerer takes a novel approach to shared seasonalities, in which there is a user-specified set of shared seasonalities (no seasonality is one element of that set) that each time series can opt into.
-The shared seasonalities are learned from data, with only the number set by the user.
+2. **Novel Approach to Shared Seasonalities**: Sorcerer takes a novel approach to shared seasonalities, in which there is a user-specified set of shared seasonalities that each time series can opt into (or not).
+The shared seasonalities are collectively learned from data and simultaneously it is learned which time series opt into which of the shared seasonalities.

 By combining these innovations, **Sorcerer** aims to offer a more comprehensive and scalable solution for time series forecasting, while retaining the interpretability and flexibility of a Bayesian framework.